okeyximo/drone/README.md

 ## Miscellaneous

-- The periodic task for checking drone battery levels and creating a history/audit event log is implemented as a background job using a scheduler.
 - The application uses [Spring Boot](https://spring.io/projects/spring-boot) framework and H2 in-memory database for testing.
 - Input and output data for API requests are in JSON format.